All Episodes

 That was the big deal.

-All right, I never had any problem with that.
+I never had any problem with that.

-What I had to do, and I had a lot of help, and this this was a job that had to be done, is we had to tell people why, even though the big odometer was turning, that it was not the change of the century.
+What I had to do, and I had a lot of help, and this was a job that had to be done, is we had to tell people why, even though the big odometer was turning, that it was not the change of the century.

-And it made people's brains turn to jelly, and I understand that, and it all goes to the way we count centuries.
+And it made people's brains turn to jelly, and I understand that.

 The entire year 2000 was the last year of the 20th century.

-That the big odometer was turning, but it wasn't the change of the century until New Year's Eve of 2000 in January 1st, 2001, was in fact the first day of the 21st century.
+And I know you get that now, but believe you me, we had to pound that into people 10 years ago this week, that the big odometer was turning, but it wasn't the change of the century until New Year's Eve of 2000 and January 1st, 2001 was in fact the first day of the 21st century.

-Got it so far so good, right?
+Got it so far, so good, right?

-Apparently people fused to that concept a little too well.
+Well, apparently, people fused to that concept a little too well.

 And I'm now getting the occasional email telling me that the decade is not in fact ending.